 Shafeeza Ali-Motilal, Trinidad

-Lance Gibbs, Alvin Kallicharan, Rohan Kanhai, Clive Lloyd, Frank Hayes, Keith Fletcher, Sacha Distel, Johnny Kwango, Red Rum, Clyde Best, Albert Johanneson, Shirley Bassey, Edward Heath, Harold Wilson, The Common Market, CARICOM, Guyana, school dinners, curry and roti, Leeds, South London life in the 70s and more feature in 1973 and Me.
+Lance Gibbs, Alvin Kallicharan, Rohan Kanhai, Clive Lloyd, Ron Headley, Frank Hayes, Keith Fletcher, Sacha Distel, Johnny Kwango, Red Rum, Clyde Best, Albert Johanneson, Shirley Bassey, Edward Heath, Harold Wilson, The Common Market, CARICOM, Guyana, Love Thy Neighbour, Top of the Pops, primary school dinners, curry and roti, Cliff Richard, Leeds United, South London life in the 70s and more feature in 1973 and Me.

 1973 and Me also features exclusive Q&As with Harold ‘Dickie’ Bird, Deryck Murray on Inshan Ali, and Colin Grant on The Wailers 1973 tour of Britain.